ni7r0g3n/utils/nORMjs/README.md

 ## Nota Bene

-- ### Remember to instantiate a new model every time you need to perform a query.
-This is needed so that under the hood, the query builder knows which table to query and with which parameters.
+- ### Because of how mysql js package is made, all queries are asynchronous.
+Remember to behave accordingly and await or resolve the promises.

 - ### There might and probably will be bugs.
 If for some reason you end up using this and you find any, please report them in a github issue.